tin10n/week7/README.md

 ** ** How to Use: ** **
-- Click on one of the buttons to start computing or type it in on keyboard.
+- Click on one of the buttons to start computing or type it using the keyboard.

 ** ** What’s Next? ** **